 - Once all review team concerns are clarified and the THP is deemed complete, it is officially "filed."
 A Notice of Filing is sent to the person who submitted the THP, the office of the County Clerk, and to anyone who has requested notification in writing.

 The public may submit to CAL FIRE comments concerning a filed THP.
 Comments will be accepted by the Department in writing or via e-mail up until the close of business on the designated final date for public comment.
 The public shall be informed as to where they may send their e-mail comments on all public notices and postings.
 All comments regarding plans shall be in writing and shall be addressed to the Director at the regional office where the plan is filed.
 CAL FIRE responds in writing to public comments that raise significant environmental issues.
-Addresses for written comments to CAL FIRE facilities can be found at CAL FIRE Contacts.
 The names of the assigned e-mail mailboxes for electronic comments are as follows: